vanvalenlab/deepcell-tf/README.md

 ## DeepCell-tf for Developers

-`deepcell-tf` uses `nvidia-docker` and `tensorflow` to enable GPU processing.
-If using GCP, there are [pre-built images](https://console.cloud.google.com/marketplace/details/nvidia-ngc-public/nvidia_gpu_cloud_image) which come with CUDA, docker, and nvidia-docker pre-installed.
-Otherwise, you will need to install [docker](https://docs.docker.com/install/linux/docker-ce/debian/), [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), and [CUDA](https://developer.nvidia.com/cuda-downloads) separately.
-These instructions set up a docker container so that you can directly change the `deepcell-tf` library itself and have those changes reflected within the container
+`deepcell-tf` uses `docker` and `tensorflow` to enable GPU processing.
+If using GCP, there are [pre-built images](https://console.cloud.google.com/marketplace/details/nvidia-ngc-public/nvidia_gpu_cloud_image) which come with CUDA and Docker pre-installed.
+Otherwise, you will need to install [docker](https://docs.docker.com/install/linux/docker-ce/debian/) and [CUDA](https://developer.nvidia.com/cuda-downloads) separately.

 ### Build a local docker container, specifying the tensorflow version with TF_VERSION